Melgund Recreation, Arts and Culture

 Key Claims

-Site preparation and construction will occur between 2030 and 2042.
+Site preparation and construction will require a 13-year duration.

-The operational phase of the project is expected to last 50 years.
+The operational life of the facility is projected to be 50 years.

 Underlying Assumptions